 - Enhanced Service Delivery through maximized business continuity and IT resilience

 Assuring Secure Service Availability

 The US National Institute of Standards and Technology (NIST) publishes the FIPS (Federal Information Processing Standard) series of security requirements for cryptographic modules.
-FIPS 140-1 and FIPS 140-2 are both technical standards and worldwide de-facto standards for the implementation of cryptographic modules.
+FIPS 140-2 are technical standards and worldwide de-facto standards for the implementation of cryptographic modules.

 Opengear Advanced Console Servers All Validated To FIPS 140-2